sbelakho2/apex-mediation-platform/docs/Adapters/SUPPORTED_NETWORKS.md

 Supported Ad Networks Across SDKs (15)

+Status note
+- All SDKs in this repository have access to all 15 networks listed below.
+On mobile/CTV, access is provided via adapters/registries present in each SDK; on Web, access is provided via the server‑side mediation layer.
+This document does not claim production certification; it enumerates availability and code locations.

 Overview
 - This document lists the 15 ad network adapters supported across all SDKs and where their code lives.
 - Networks: